 Weaverville, CA 96093

-The program serves 65 pre-K through 4th grade children in three school districts.
-Trinity County’s American Indian Early Childhood Education program increases the visibility of the local American Indian community, enhances the presence of the rich native culture, and builds pride and respect.
-Program goals include enhancing self-esteem in students and adults by providing cultural support and activities, and improving student achievement through strategic intervention.
+The program serves 85 children, Kindergarten through fourth grade in three school districts.
+Trinity County's AIECE program increases the visibility of the local American Indian community, enhances the presence of the rich native culture, and builds pride and respect.
+Goals include enhancing self-esteem in students and adults by providing cultural support and activities, and improving student achievement through strategic intervention.

-Each school provides tutorial assistance in reading, language arts and math.
+Each site provides tutorial assistance in reading, language arts and math.
 Cultural activities for students and their families are held during and after school and at Family Nights.
-An annual countywide Tribal Villages Celebration honors local elders and increases awareness.
-This event targets all 3rd and 4th grade students and their teachers and provides authentic activities aligned to the California standards in the Visual and Performing Arts, Social Science-History, Science, and Reading/Language Arts.
-Ongoing professional development for participating staff members and parental involvement activities supplement and enhance the supplemental program.
+An annual countywide Tribal Villages Celebration honors local elders and tribal member’s increases awareness.
+This event targets all Trinity County 3rd and 4th grade students and their teachers and provides authentic activities aligned to California Core and to standards in the Visual and Performing Arts, Social Science-History, Science, and Reading/Language Arts.
+Ongoing professional development for participating staff members and parental involvement activities supplement and enhance the site programs.
 Trinity County Office of Education has created a curriculum resource guide for teachers that focuses on local American Indian topics, including standards-based activities.
-Five Trinity County students were honored to have their artwork and poetry included in the 2006 edition of the Thoughts From Native Youth publication.

 Marysville Joint Unified School District